-- Life expectancies and Healthy Life Years (HLY) at age 65 for the country of interest and for the overall 25 European Union member states (EU25), using the SILC question on long term health related disability, known as the GALI (Global Activity Limitation Indicator), from 2005 to 2010.
+- Life expectancies and Healthy Life Years (HLY) at age 65 for the country of interest and for the overall 25 European Union member states (EU25), using the SILC question on long term health related disability, known as the GALI (Global Activity Limitation Indicator), from 2005 to 2011.
 The wording of the question has been revised in 2008.
-When available, we provide previous HLY series based on the disability question of the 1995-2001 European Community Household Panel (ECHP); - Health expectancies based on the two additional dimensions of health (chronic morbidity and self-perceived health) for the country of interest, based on SILC 2010; - Mean, maximum and minimum values of three health expectancies at age 65 in the European Union (EU27), based on activity limitation, chronic morbidity and self perceived health (SILC 2010).
+When available, we provide previous HLY series based on the disability question of the 1995-2001 European Community Household Panel (ECHP); - Health expectancies based on the two additional dimensions of health (chronic morbidity and self-perceived health) for the country of interest, based on SILC 2011; - Life and health expectancy at age 65 based on activity limitation (Healthy Life Years), chronic morbidity and perceived health for EU 27 in 2011 by gender (Health data from SILC)